 Cash Flow and Business Growth

-The growth of a business brings both excitement and concern.
+The growth of your business brings both excitement and concern.
 Excitement for all the new projects and possibilities lying ahead, concern for all the additional costs, the uncertain revenue; in short – the cash flow.

 A new start – get the best deal.
 Business growth means getting to the next level; a new level, which also means a new start.
-Acquisitions will be made, people will get hired, and new utility contracts will be signed.
-Have your estimated revenue stream in mind when negotiating paying terms for your future bills.
+Acquisitions will be made, people will be hired and new utility contracts will be signed.
+Have your estimated revenue stream in mind when negotiating payment terms for your future bills.
 No need to underline how important it is to synchronise payments with available cash.